ralacerda/website/content/blog/en/batch-effects-vue.md

 ```

 Fortunately, Vue already has an optimization for this, executing both effects only once, even though we
-modified `count` 4 times.
+mutated `count` 4 times.
 Try modifying the function in the playground above.

 Vue uses a simple strategy of "scheduling" that these effects need to be re-executed,
 and then executes these effects in batches.
 Besides improving performance, avoiding that the same `watchEffect`
-executes multiple times or that the DOM is modified multiple times unnecessarily, Vue also
+executes multiple times or that the DOM is mutated multiple times unnecessarily, Vue also
 manages to organize the order in which these effects are executed (effects in parent components should happen
 before effects in child components).